make-software/casper-wallet/README.md

 ### Load Wallet Extension in Safari

 1. Open `build/safari` folder from `builds.zip` or `builds` folder when building from sources.
-2. Double click on "Doble Click to Install" file.
+2. Double click on "Casper Wallet.app" file.
 3. Follow instructions and enable Casper Wallet in opened Extensions Preferences window.
 4. Open Safari and enable unsigned extensions.
 Extension should be available.